michojekunle/merklr-tree-airdrop/README.md

 1. **Set up your hardhat config and .env:**

-   Make sure to have the necessary dependencies installed
+   - Make sure to have the necessary dependencies installed

-   Note:  this hardhat config has setup lisk-sepolia network only, you can add other networks if you want to deploy on them
+   Note: This hardhat config has setup lisk-sepolia network only, you can add other networks if you want to deploy on them

    ```
    require("@nomicfoundation/hardhat-toolbox");